michalporeba/dangilydd/docs/weeknotes.md

 * Improved `README.md` to explain the assumptions better
 * Number of conversations with possible stakeholders in St John Ambulance Cymru
 * First constructive discussions with potential contributors

+## Week 3 (2023-01-16)

+* Research into performance of various options for mutli-platform apps - Flutter is looking best
+* Discussions with more potential collaborators
+* Discussions with a few more potential stakeholders in SJAC - positive feedback.